 Costs associated with advertising are expensed as incurred.
-Advertising expense for the year ended December 31, 2011 was approximately \$481,000.
+Advertising expense was approximately \$287,000 and \$481,000 for the years ended December 31, 2012 and 2011, respectively.
 These costs include domestic and international tradeshows, website, and sales promotional materials.

 Research and Development Costs